en_USEnglish

 Types of threats

-When it comes to cybersecurity, there are many different types of threat to which systems and users are exposed.
-Understanding these threats is key to implementing appropriate protective measures.
+In the field of cybersecurity, there are different types of threats that systems and users face.
+Understanding these threats is essential to implementing adequate protective measures.
 Here are some of the most common threats:

 Phishing attacks

-Phishing is an attack designed to trick users into divulging personal information such as passwords or credit card numbers.
-These attacks are usually carried out by e-mail or via fake websites, which mimic the appearance and functionality of trusted sites.
+Phishing, also known as "scamming," is an attack that aims to trick users into disclosing their personal information, such as passwords or credit card numbers.
+These attacks are typically carried out via email or through fake websites that mimic the appearance and functionality of trusted sites.

 Denial of service attacks

-A Denial of Service (DDoS) attack is designed to render a website or an unavailable service by flooding the target server with illegitimate traffic.
-These attacks are usually carried out via a botnet, which is controlled by an attacker.
+A distributed denial of service (DDoS) attack aims to make a website or service unavailable by flooding the target server with illegitimate traffic.
+These attacks are typically carried out through a botnet, also known as a botnet, which is controlled by an attacker.

 Viruses and malware

-Viruses and malware are computer programs designed to damage computer systems, steal information or disrupt normal operations.
-They can be distributed by e-mail, by downloading infected files or via compromised websites.
+Viruses and malware are computer programs designed to damage computer systems, steal information, or disrupt normal operations.
+They can be distributed via email, the uploading of infected files, or through compromised websites.

-Data leakage occurs when sensitive information, such as personal data or trade secrets, is disclosed in an unauthorized manner.
-This can happen as a result of a security breach, human error or negligence in data protection.
+A data breach occurs when sensitive information, such as personal data or trade secrets, is disclosed in an unauthorized manner.
+This can occur as a result of a security breach, human error, or negligence in data protection.

 Hacking

-Hacking is the act of illegally penetrating a computer system to access, modify or steal information.
-Hackers can exploit system vulnerabilities, weaknesses in security procedures or human error to gain access to information or disrupt operations.
+Hacking is the act of illegally entering a computer system to access, modify, or steal it.
+Hackers can exploit system vulnerabilities, weaknesses in security procedures, or human error to gain access to information or disrupt operations.

-Cybersecurity is based on the implementation of different layers of security to protect systems, networks, data and users against threats.
+Cybersecurity relies on implementing different layers of security to protect systems, networks, data, and users from threats.
 Here are the main security layers to consider:

-Physical security concerns the physical protection of IT equipment and infrastructure against theft, intrusion or physical destruction.
-This includes the implementation of physical access controls, video surveillance and security measures for data centers, server rooms and IT premises.
+Physical security involves the physical protection of IT equipment and infrastructure against theft, intrusion, or physical destruction.
+This includes implementing physical access controls, video surveillance, and security measures for data centers, server rooms, and computer facilities.

 Network security

-Operating system (OS) security concerns the protection of computer operating systems against known attacks and vulnerabilities.
-This involves keeping operating systems up to date with the latest security patches, disabling unnecessary functionality and restricting access privileges.
+Operating system (OS) security involves protecting computer operating systems from known attacks and vulnerabilities.
+This involves keeping operating systems up to date with the latest security patches, disabling unnecessary features, and restricting access privileges.

 Application security

-Application security aims to protect the applications and software used on computer systems.
-This includes application verification and validation, vulnerability management, the use of coding and monitoring of suspicious activities.
+Application security aims to protect applications and software used on computer systems.
+This includes application verification and validation, vulnerability management, the use of secure coding techniques, and monitoring for suspicious activity.

 Data security

 Data security concerns the protection of information and data stored on computer systems.
-This involves implementing data backup and recovery methods, encrypting sensitive data, controlling access to data and monitoring data integrity.
+This involves implementing data backup and recovery methods, encrypting sensitive data, controlling data access, and monitoring data integrity.

 Information security policies